PlanterApp/planter_blog/content/posts/soil-amendments/index.md

 ### Wood Ash

 Wood ash is the residue left after burning wood.
 It contains potassium and can help raise soil pH levels if the soil is too acidic.
 However, it should be used sparingly as excessive application can make the soil too alkaline.
+On top of its effect on the pH, it also adds nutrients like potassium, calcium, and nitrogen!

 ### Buried Scraps/Compost